ptdiocese/StAnneMar/content/_index.md

 jumbotron_logo_img: /img/st.-anne-marianna.png
 alert: false
 alert_announcement: ''
-welcome_message_heading: WELCOME TO ST. JOSEPH THE WORKER PARISH
+welcome_message_heading: 'WELCOME TO ST. ANNE PARISH, in MARIANNA, FLORIDA'
 welcome_message: >-
   We, the parish community of St. Anne, in Marianna, Florida, seek to reach out to all of God`s children and to foster a friendly and supportive community